dheeraj938/Blinkit_clone/README.md

  Blinkit.com Website Clone

-This repository contains a clone of the Blinkit.com website, created using HTML and CSS.
-The Blinkit.com website clone is a static web page built entirely with HTML and CSS, closely replicating the design and layout of the original Blinkit.com website.
-It serves as a valuable learning exercise to practice and showcase HTML and CSS skills, allowing you to explore and understand the structure, styling techniques, and responsive design principles used in Blinkit.com.
-Feel free to customize and modify the code for learning purposes or as a starting point for your own web development projects.
+This repository contains a static clone of the Blinkit.com website, built using HTML and CSS.

+About the Project
+- This project replicates the design and layout of the original Blinkit.com website.
+- It is created entirely with HTML and CSS, without any backend functionality.

+Purpose & Learning Goals
+- Helps in practicing HTML and CSS skills.
+- Provides an opportunity to understand website structure, styling, and responsiveness.
+- Serves as a learning exercise or a starting point for personal web development projects.

+Customization
+- Feel free to modify and customize the code for better learning and experimentation.